 If vadagam is not available to you, you may season with mustard seeds, fenugreek seeds, garlic, cumin seeds, and curry leaves.

-Coconut– Another important ingredient is the fresh coconut.
+Coconut.
+Another important ingredient is the fresh coconut in this Indian fish curry recipe.
 You may also use frozen grated coconut, which is easy to find in the Indian stores.

 - 1 lemon size tamarind / 2 tbsp tamarind paste